 Chaga naturally grows in birch forests in the northern United States, Alaska, the North Carolina mountains, and Canada.
 Chaga is relatively abundant in Russia, Korea, and China.

 Chaga lives off birch trees by drawing on precursor compounds such as triterpenoid botulin and turning them into inotodiol, trametenolic acid, and betulinic acid, which can be helpful to humans.
 Chaga can also grow on trees other than birch.

-Wild Shroom #2 is a Wild harvested Birch Chaga—the chaga is cultivated by hand after it is found in the wild growing on trees in their natural habitat.
+Wild Shroom Chaga is wild harvested from Birch Chaga—the chaga is cultivated by hand after it is found in the wild growing on trees in their natural habitat.